- 1 God introduced Himself and the ELOHIM

 Where does the name God Almighty next appear?
 In the Book of Revelation.
 The name God Almighty is used six times in the Old Testament, and six times in the Book of Revelation.

-The Messenger says, “I have also established My covenant with them”
+The Messenger said, “I have also established My covenant with them”

 In Exodus 6:4, the Messenger continued, saying, “I have also established My covenant with them to give them the land of Canaan.”
 Here, the Messenger clearly continues to speak from His identity as the Messenger, which He revealed in verse 3.